How to meditate when you don’t have the money or the time

 Mindful red lights

 Most people understand how frustrating it can be to be stuck at a red light, especially when you’re running a bit late.
-Red lights aren’t all bad though, they provide a perfect opportunity to grab a few moments to practice mindfulness.
+Red lights aren’t all bad though—they may provide a perfect opportunity to grab a few moments to practise mindfulness.
 The next time you’re stuck in traffic, use that time to do a quick body-scan meditation.
 Begin paying attention to how your body feels in the moment.
 Start by focusing on the top of your head, then slowly scan down through your body.
-If you find any part of your body tense, you can try relaxing it.
+If you find that any part of your body feels tense, you can try relaxing it.
 Keep going until you reach your toes.
-This is a great way to turn an otherwise irritating experience into an opportunity to hit the reset button before getting on with the rest of your day.

 Mindful room cleaning